Lost in Aggregation: The Causal Interpretation of the IV Estimand: Acknowledgments

 \section{Acknowledgments}

 This work originated at the 2023 Causality Workshop at the Bellairs Research Institute that FE, KM \& EP attended.
 FE would like to thank the participants of the 2025 Causality Workshop at Duke for their feedback on an initial presentation of the material, in particular Matt Masten, Betsy Ogburn and Jiji Zhang.
+DT, FE \& EP would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme on Causality, where work on this paper was completed.
 This material is based upon work supported by the National Science Foundation under Grant No.\ 2210210, the Natural Sciences and Engineering Research Council of Canada under Grant No.\ 599253.